 The provider shall have designated Child Care Workers responsible for the daily care and supervision of children in the living unit.
-The Child Care Worker must be at least 21 years of age and possess at least a high school diploma or GED and two (2) years of direct service experience with children and families or an Associate's degree or higher in a behavioral or social science field.
+The Child Care Worker must be at least 21 years of age and possess at least a high school diploma or GED.
 New Child Care Workers must log at least 40 hours of work with the provider before working unsupervised with children.